Rachel Sennott: 2016–2020: Early work in comedy

 Sennott became interested in comedy as a freshman in college, when she went to an open mic night on a date.
 She studied acting at NYU Tisch and Stella Adler Studio of Acting, graduating in 2017.
 During college she continued to perform comedy at open mic nights, as well as acting in student films, including the lead role of Danielle in the 2017 short film version of Emma Seligman's Shiva Baby; she reprised this role in the 2020 feature film adaptation.

 In 2018, feeling out of control of her fledgling career, Sennott turned to Twitter comedy; she wrote and tweeted multiple short jokes per day.
 In a 2020 interview for Nylon, she said she did not enjoy the Manhattan open mic scene because she felt that people were laughing at her rather than with her, and moved into the alt scene with a regular gig on It's A Guy Thing.
 She developed two shows in 2018: Puke Fest and Ur Gonna Slp Rlly Well Tonight.
 Puke Fest combines stand-up sets with a drinking game and moved to Instagram Live during the COVID-19 pandemic.
 Sennott's distinct comedic voice, a "messy" persona often complaining about dating and the economy, became popular in the alt scene.
 In 2019, she was named one of the six best comedians of the alt scene on lists from both Time Out New York and Pop Dust, which cited her unique satirical takes on aspects of millennial life and culture.

 She satirizes other elements of culture, with some of her most popular bits including videos about the Los Angeles movie culture and baby-obsessed young women.
 A sound clip from her video, "Come on, it's LA", is sampled at the beginning of the song "Bump This" by Michael Medrano, Jake Germain, and Michete.
 On television, Sennott appeared in HBO's High Maintenance, and played Jackie Raines on Call Your Mother.
-Sennot and Ayo Edebiri co-developed two series for Comedy Central, Ayo and Rachel Are Single and Taking the Stage, which began airing on the network in 2020.
+Sennott and Ayo Edebiri co-developed two series for Comedy Central, Ayo and Rachel Are Single and Taking the Stage, which began airing on the network in 2020.
 Sennott also appears with Edebiri and other comedians on the web comedy-documentary series Speak Up, which seeks to amplify female voices about working in comedy.